spintheweb/.github/profile/README.md

 ---

-*Together, let's spin the future of the web!*
+*Together, let's spin the future of web portals!*